-The Fight over Slavery through the Civil War.
+MENICO INITED CTATEC The Light over Stately the Civil War.
 DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1863 Judge F. T. Bechtel and Leland Stanford organize the Bodie Bluff Consolidated Mining Company for \$1,100,000.00.
 France and Mexico Former U.S. Senator from Calfornia William M. Gwin sails to France in an attempt to convince Napolean III on the merits of a project to settle American slave owners in Sonora.
-The King supports the idea, but Gwin is rejected in 1864 by Mexico's Ianuary Maximilian I, who fears that the Americans will simply take over the region.
+The King supports the idea, but Gwin is rejected in 1864 by Mexico's Maximilian I, who fears that the Americans will simply take over the region.
 January 1 Washington, D.C.
 THE FIGHT OVER SLAVERY: Lincoln's Emancipation Proclamation goes into effect, freeing slaves as the Union Army advances South.
 3 San Francisco The colored population of San Francisco celebrates the Emancipation Proclamation with a Grand Jubilee at Platt's Hall.
 A public address is delivered by Rev. Thomas Starr King to mark the occasion.
 8 Old Sacramento SHP CONNECTING THE WEST: Groundbreaking for the Central Pacific Railroad at the foot of "K" Street.
-Gov. Leland Stanford marks the event with a speech, stating that "We may now look forward with confidence to the day, not far distant, when the Pacific Coast will be bound to the Atlantic Coast by iron bonds that shall consolidate and strengthen the ties of nationality, and advance with giant strides the prosperity of the State and Country"
+Gov. Leland Stanford marks the event with a speech, stating that "We may now look forward with confidence to the day, not far distant, when the Pacific Coast will be bound to the Atlantic Coast by iron bands that shall at the foot of "K" Street.
+Gov. Leland Stanford marks the event with a speech, stating that "We may now look forward with confidence to the day, not far distant, when the Pacific Coast will be bound to the Atlantic Coast by iron bonds that shall consolidate and strengthen the ties of nationality, and advance with giant strides the prosperity of the State and Country...."